Personal Story

 It was scary, I do admit.
 Nerve-wracking, because most in the audience were non-Koreans, while just a few years ago, I was still on the island where I was born and raised all my life.

-It isn’t difficult to imagine how fierce the opposition must have been, but my father persisted, and he is very happy today as he sees the value of his work.
-He is serving the community—the elderly women who can no longer stand upright (decades of hard life and labor, as my island is notorious for its harsh nature) and migrant workers from developing nations who work as farm hands.
+But more than anything, they were my role models: I learned so much from them on how to live and what matters in life.
+Our clinic is serving the community—the elderly women who can no longer stand upright (decades of hard life and labor, as my island is notorious for its harsh nature) and migrant workers from developing nations who work as farmhands.

 And I am so proud because we are known for the right reasons.
 For one, we are not profitable, but that is the point.
-My parents never over-charge, up-sell, or prescribe any unnecessary treatment.
-Instead, we often allow the patients to pay later after harvest (free of interest, of course).
-And we are also known for our contribution.
-My father, for instance, treats the elderly women who were or are female divers (listed by UNESCO as Intangible Cultural Heritage of Humanity), pro bono.
-And he visited an impoverished islet to treat the elderly (the only residents on that abandoned island).
+My parents never overcharge, upsell, or prescribe any unnecessary treatments.
+Instead, we often allow the patients to pay later, after harvest (free of interest, of course).
+We are also known for our contributions.
+My father, for instance, treats elderly women who were or are female divers (listed by UNESCO as Intangible Cultural Heritage of Humanity) pro bono.
+He also visits an impoverished islet to treat the elderly (the only residents on that abandoned island).

 All these, I grew up seeing.
 And all the values that my parents cherish—empathy, compassion, and caring for the community—are also mine.

-And this, I will continue for the rest of my career and life.
-In many ways, this spirit of contribution is a family legacy; for one, in my family, we have five MDs including my father.
-Meanwhile, my grandfather started a bus company, which to me is an infra trade that supplied that much-needed mobility (affordable) to the people of my hometown island.
-And even after retiring, he didn’t stop contributing, starting the island’s first citron farm, and training many fellow farmers to establish more.
+And this is a commitment, I will continue for the rest of my career and life.
+In many ways, this spirit of contribution is a family legacy; for one, in my family, we have five MDs, including my father.
+Meanwhile, my grandfather started a bus company—a vital infrastructure trade that provided much-needed mobility (affordable) to the people of our island.
+And even after retiring, he didn’t stop contributing, starting the island’s first citron farm and training many fellow farmers to establish more.
 Now, citron is a cash cow for us, and we even export it to the mainland and other nations.

 As such, I also tried to live up to this legacy.
 For example, I volunteered to join the medical corps for my military service.
 There, because we served a battalion of engineers who handled heavy machines, we often treated patients with severe finger injuries and other traumatic wounds.
 Additionally, I gave my 100% while in charge of preventing the spread of COVID-19 at our 300-soldier-strong base (later, our base was commended for maintaining near-zero infections).